Christian Names for Girls Starting with C

 Direct answer: strong Christian C names include biblical anchors such as Chloe and Claudia, saint-tradition names such as Catherine, Cecilia, Clare, and Colette, and meaning-family names such as Charity, Constance, and Clemence.

-Because these names sit in different source layers, the best choice depends on your main goal: explicit scriptural anchor, saint memory, virtue language, or historical Christian use.
+Because these names sit in different source contexts, the best choice depends on your main goal: explicit scriptural anchor, saint memory, virtue language, or historical Christian use.

 - Biblical anchors.
 Chloe and Claudia, with Candace carried as an Acts title-name caution case.